davikrehalt/blog/fourier-theory-1.md

 &=\mathcal{F}(f)(t)\mathcal{F}(g)(t)\\
 \end{aligned}$$

 Ta-da we're done.
 We've successfully turned a simple proof into a complicated one.
+Let's continue next time with inversion.
+Remember what we needed here:
+$P$ respects the group operation, Kunneth, base-change, and projection formula.